• Articles

 Mitigating the Risks of Cargo Damage

-So, as an importer, it is important that you take all the necessary steps to avoid cargo damage.
+It is important to take all the necessary steps to avoid cargo damage.
 Various measures to reduce the risk of cargo damage include using effective cushioning and packaging, ensuring adequate temperature controls, having the correct distribution and weight planning, and investing in cargo insurance.
-Liability Cover is therefore highly recommended, mainly when importing expensive tech equipment.
+Any form of liability coverage is highly recommended, especially when importing expensive tech equipment.
 You do not want to face the financial risks of something going wrong during transportation; thus, covering your imported items is vital.

 TecEx Liability Cover

-When goods are damaged, TecEx provides your global Door-to-Door Liability Cover – a must-have for peace of mind.
-It covers everything from pick-up to final delivery, no matter the mode of transport: road, rail, sea, or air.
+If goods are damaged, TecEx provides your global Door-to-Door Liability Cover – a must-have for peace of mind.
+It covers everything from pick-up to final delivery, no matter the mode of transport.
 This added layer of protection is tailored to meet any importer’s specific needs and relieve that added stress.
 It provides any business with comprehensive protection, ensuring that financial and reputational damage does not occur.

 Warehouse Solution